-Calcium is involved with the absorption of vitamin B12.
+Calcium is involved with the absorption of vitamin B12

-Calcium is involved with the secretion of Insulin and is needed for normal blood clotting.
+Calcium is involved with the secretion of Insulin and is needed for normal blood clotting

-Calcium is also needed for proper nerve functioning and for proper muscle functioning.
+Calcium is also needed for proper nerve functioning and for proper muscle functioning

-Calcium is involved with optimal heart function.
-And it's needed for blood-pressure regulation.
+Calcium is involved with optimal heart function and it's needed for blood-pressure regulation

-Calcium is essential for building your bones and your teeth.
+Calcium is essential for building your bones and your teeth

-Calcium is required for muscle growth and transfers Information between your cells.
+Calcium is required for muscle growth and transfers Information between your cells

-Calcium controls the formation of enzymes and the formation of hormones.
+Calcium controls the formation of enzymes and the formation of hormones

 correct absorption and placement of this vital mineral.